mmistakes/made-mistakes-jekyll/src/_posts/articles/2016-12-08-improving-jekyll-static-comments.md

 Here is what I was looking to accomplish... before the headaches started :anguished: :gun:

 - Start a loop and on each iteration create a new array named `replies` of only reply comments.
-- Evaluate the value of `_parent` in these replies.
+- Evaluate the value of `replying_to` in these replies.
-- If `_parent` is equal to the index of the parent loop then it's a child and should be treated as one.
+- If `replying_to` is equal to the index of the parent loop then it's a child and should be treated as one.
 - If not, move on to the next entry in the array.
 - Rinse and repeat.